adevaraz/krs-app/README.md

 KRSAPP_DB_HOST | Database host. | 'localhost'
 KRSAPP_DB_PORT | Database running port. | 3306
 KRSAPP_DB_DIALECT | Database dialect.
 For this project, database dialect must be mysql. | 'mysql'

+### Testing the API using Postman Collection
+To test the API(s), you can use Postman.
+The collection file is in `postman` folder.

+Please follow [this](https://learning.postman.com/docs/designing-and-developing-your-api/importing-an-api/) instruction to import the collection and test the API.